SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 It must support the following functionality:

-- `add(element)`- adds a new element to the collection.
+- `add(element)`- adds a new element to the collection

-- `remove(index)`- removes the element at position index.
+- `remove(index)`- removes the element at position index

-- `get(index)` - returns the value of the element at position index.
+- `get(index)` - returns the value of the element at position index

-- `size` - number of elements stored in the collection.
+- `size` - number of elements stored in the collection

 The correct order of the element must be kept at all times, regardless of which operation is called.